dimitri-yatsenko/canonical-full-ephys-pipeline/README.md

 Clone this repository from [here](https://github.com/vathes/canonical-full-ephys-pipeline)

+Navigate to the cloned repository directory and install:

+    pip install -e .

 At the root of the repository folder, create a new file `dj_local_conf.json` with the following template: